Artists

 António Sena

-António Sena (Lisbon, 1941—).
-After studying at the Instituto Superior Técnico and at the Faculty of Sciences of Lisbon, Sena opted for the Engraving courses at the Cooperative Society of Portuguese Engravers.
-Exhibiting solo since 1964, and in group exhibitions since 1965, the same year in which a scholarship from the Calouste Gulbenkian Foundation took him to London to study at St. Martin's School of Art (1965-66), he only returned to Portugal in 1975.
-Between 1978 and 1992, he taught painting at Ar.Co.
-Since then he has devoted himself to his own artistic creation.
-His work, nationally and internationally awarded, is represented in the collections of the National Museum of Contemporary Art, FCG's Modern Collection, Serralves Foundation, Carmona e Costa Foundation, or the EDP Foundation, among others.
+After studying at the Instituto Superior Técnico and the Faculty of Sciences in Lisbon, António Sena (Lisbon, 1941 - 2024) pursued engraving courses at the Sociedade Cooperativa de Gravadores Portugueses.
+He exhibited individually since 1964 and collectively since 1965, when a grant from the Calouste Gulbenkian Foundation took him to London to study at St. Martin's School of Art (1965-66).
+He returned to Portugal in 1975.
+Between 1978 and 1992, he taught painting at Ar.Co before dedicating himself solely to artistic creation.
+His work, which has won awards both in Portugal and abroad, is represented, among others, in the collections of the National Museum of Contemporary Art, the Modern Collection of the FCG, the Serralves Foundation, the Carmona e Costa Foundation, and the EDP Foundation.

-In the 1980s, geometric forms try to emerge from layered backgrounds.
-Such density increases in the following decades, in drawing and especially in painting.
-The successive and thick layers of earthy, muddy colours, suggest a work close to modelling, as if they were fingerpainted.
+In the 1980s, geometric figures stand out from increasingly sedimented backgrounds.
+This density increased exponentially in the following decades, in his drawing and especially in his painting.
+The successive layers of earthy, clayey colours evoke a work close to modelling, as if they were scratched by hand.

 Artworks